 So what is the non jargon translation for CPC shift or clicks going up or down?
 Well let's go through the top 5 volume metrics which will be affected & efficiency metrics that help paint the story.

-The answer to the question – why has search volume to the site improved or decreased?
+The answer to the question – why has search volume of your keywords improved or decreased?

 Impression would be due to either something on account management end – there have been budget limit changes to some campaigns, campaign end dates have been reached.
 Or it would be out of your control – sometimes search volume does drop due to external factors.
-Investigate the possible external factors – e.g. seasonality, channel in marketing interest etc, and you will get the answer as to why it has increased or decreased.
+Investigate the possible external factors – e.g. seasonality, other channel activity (offline especially), weather, etc, and you will get the answer as to why it has increased or decreased.

 Clicks to the site: